4th-earth/site-fourth-earth/content/sprinkles.md

 |Internal  |0                                                        |
 |External  |Antagonist Difficulty Rating divided by 4; rounded down. |

+## Opposing Difficulty Rating

+This Sprinkle is designed to aid in solo-adventuring (the Player is not rolling *for* another Character), introduce opposing rolls (Players can go "head-to-head" with rolls), or both.

+- If using opposing rolls between two Players, two Actions MUST be created; one for the the Protagonist and one for the Antagonist.
+	- The Initial Difficulty Rating SHOULD be for the Protagonist based on their Action against the Antagonist (see Antagonist Difficulty Rating from 4th Earth RAW: Vanilla).
+	- The Difficulty Rating for the Antagonist SHOULD be an opposing Difficulty Rating (see opposing value in the Difficulty Rating Table from 4th Earth RAW).
+	- Both Players MAY reduce their Difficulty Ratings as if their Character was performing the Action.
+		- The Player with the most ones rolled from their pool SHOULD win.
+		- We RECOMMEND ties go to the Protagonist.
+- If using opposing rolls to facilitate solo-adventuring, one Action MUST be created and SHOULD use the Difficulty Rating Table from 4th Earth RAW to determine Difficulty Rating for the Player.
+	- The non-Player Character (when they are the Protagonist) MUST reduce the Antagonist Difficulty Rating to 0, if possible.
+		- If the non-Player Character cannot reduce the Antagonist Difficulty Rating to 0, they MUST reduce it as much as possible.
+- If using Criticality, resolution SHOULD be handled as if the non-Player Character was a Player Character and the Protagonist in the exchange.

 ## Criticality

-Criticality represents success *and* failure beyond the intention of the Character for mundane and combat actions.
+Criticality represents success *and* failure beyond the intention of the Character for mundane and aggressive actions.

 - Characters MUST have one or more non-health Life Batteries.
 - Players MUST add an extra die to the Dice Pool, which is known as the Criticality Die and SHOULD be distinct from other dice in the pool; we RECOMMEND using a die with the same number of sides or greater.
 	- The die MAY be changed per Session or Action.
 - If a 1 is rolled on the Criticality Die, the result is a critical success or failure based on the success or failure of the rest of the Dice Pool, respectively.
 - Players MAY decide to opt-out or -in to using the Criticality Die prior to the creation of the Dice Pool.
-	- Players SHOULD decide whether they will apply the Critically Die prior to becoming aware of the Difficulty Rating assigned to the action.
+	- Players SHOULD decide whether they will apply the Critically Die prior to becoming aware of the Difficulty Rating assigned to the Action.
-	- Players MAY decide to always roll a Criticality Die as a group decision.
-We RECOMMEND the decision be made prior to the beginning of the session.
+	- Players MAY decide to always roll a Criticality Die as a group decision (part of the Social Contract).
+We RECOMMEND the decision be made prior to the beginning of the Session.

 Beyond the narrative implications and outcomes, Criticality comes with mechanical impacts on the Character.

 ### Critical, mundane success

-A critical success on a non-combat (mundane) action, results in the following changes to the battery targeted by the action.
+A critical success on a non-combat (mundane) action, results in the following changes to the Target Action Battery.

-- MUST NOT be the health battery.
+- MUST NOT be the health Battery.

 The Player rolls one, 12-sided die.